Misery7100/InfluenceCalculations/README.md

 ```

 ### `calculate.py`
-This script takes a preprocessed data from archive (e.g. final_cut.npz) and:
+This script takes a preprocessed data from archives `train.npz` and `test.npz` and calculates influences of train data on test data.
+Detailed:

-1. Unpack randomcore and test data, from test_y takes all unique labels and choose from extra data subset by choosed label.
-After it saves them into archives, e.g. `label_number.npz`.
-2. Preprocess images and labels.
-Create instance model (vgg16).
+1. Create instance model (VGG16 in our particular case);
-3. Run through all labels, inside every labels run through all extra data (modified images)
+3. Run through all test folders label by label, firstly calculate inverse hessian vector products and after calculate influences of train data with the same label;
-4. Save top 5 harmful and useful images by influence and full influence dict (`.npy`) for each test image into `label_number/`
+4. Save top 5 harmful and useful images by influence and full influence dict (`.npy`) for each test image into `calc_output/<test_folder>/<label>`

 Args:
 ```